1903 conclave: Third ballot

-After a first day without balloting, the cardinals voted once each morning and once each afternoon.
-The first ballots were taken on the second day of the conclave, and that afternoon's ballot had 29 votes for Rampolla, 16 for Gotti, and 10 for Giuseppe Melchiorre Sarto, and others scattered.
-Some of the Germans thought that Gotti's appeal was limited and decided to support Sarto as their best alternative to Rampolla, who otherwise appeared likely to win the two-thirds vote required, which was 42.
-As the cardinals were completing their third set of ballots on the morning of 2 August, Cardinal Jan Puzyna de Kosielsko, the Prince-Bishop of Kraków and a subject of Austria-Hungary, acting on instructions from Franz Joseph, Emperor of Austria, exercised the Emperor's right of jus exclusivae, that is, to veto one candidate.
-At first there were objections and some cardinals wanted to ignore the Emperor's communication.
-Then Rampolla called it "an affront to the dignity of the Sacred College" but withdrew himself from consideration saying that "with regard to my humble person, I declare that nothing could be more honorable, nothing more agreeable could have happened."
-Nevertheless the third ballot showed no change in support for Rampolla, still with 29 votes, while the next two candidates had switched positions, with 21 for Sarto and 9 for Gotti.
+At first, there were objections, and some cardinals wanted to ignore the Emperor's communication.
+Then, Rampolla called it "an affront to the dignity of the Sacred College", but withdrew himself from consideration, saying that "With regard to my humble person, I declare that nothing could be more honorable, nothing more agreeable could have happened."
+Nevertheless, the third ballot showed no change in support for Rampolla, still with 29 votes, while the next two candidates had switched positions, with 21 for Sarto and 9 for Gotti.
 Several cardinals later wrote of their disgust at the Emperor's intervention, one writing that it left a "great, painful impression on all".